kelihlodversson/kelihlodversson.github.io/_posts/2018-04-06-blitter-life.md

 ---
 layout: post
 image: /images/blitlife.png
-title: Conway's game of life on the BLiTTER
+title: Conway's Game of Life on the BLiTTER
 ---

 ![Gosper Glider Gun](/images/life_in_a_window.png "Gosper Glider Gun running in a GEM window"){: .float}
-Since I've got an Atari Mega 4, I've been reading up on the Atari ST Blitter and what to do with it.
-Apart from being excellent at copying bitmaps around, it does have a few cool tricks up its sleeve.
+The Atari ST's BLiTTER chip was designed for one thing: moving rectangles of pixels around as fast as possible.
+It's not a processor.
+It can't branch.
+It has no ALU.
+And yet, buried inside it is a smudge mode that turns its halftone pattern registers into a 16-entry lookup table — which means, if you're creative enough with your data layout, you can coax it into doing arithmetic.

+Which raises an obvious question: could you run Conway's Game of Life on it?

 <!--break-->

-Inspired by [Paranoid's BLiTTER FAQ](http://paradox.atari.org/files/BLIT_FAQ.TXT), I learned that you can do cool things with the halftone pattern registers and the smudge mode of the blitter.
-Enabling smudge mode basically turns the halftone pattern into a 16 entry lookup table.
-Paranoid uses that to implement saturated increments and chunky to planar conversions (albeit slightly slower than the fastest m68k solution using movep instructions, it could still be useful in some cases.)
+Inspired by [Paranoid's BLiTTER FAQ](http://paradox.atari.org/files/BLIT_FAQ.TXT), I learned that enabling smudge mode turns the halftone pattern into a 16-entry lookup table.
+Paranoid uses this to implement saturated increments and chunky to planar conversions (albeit slightly slower than the fastest m68k solution using movep instructions, it could still be useful in some cases.)